threefoldfoundation/threefold_data/content/blog/project_comparison_2_akash/project_comparison_2_akash.md

 <br/>

 Both projects also reward their communities for providing capacity.
-Akash launched a limited edition for a node device, called Supermini, which has easy plug-and-play functionalities – enabling even people without technical skills to participate, just like our [3Nodes](https://library.threefold.me/info/threefold#/technology/technology?id=_3nodes) do.
-We collaborate with certified hardware partners and plan to extend our reach in the near future to allow even more people to join the ThreeFold Grid.
+Akash planned to launch a limited edition for an own node device, called Supermini, with plug-and-play functionalities similar to our [3Node](https://library.threefold.me/info/threefold#/technology/technology?id=_3nodes). *However, Akash [just announced](https://akash.network/blog/supermini-update) that they’ll be postponing the launch of their Supermini indefinitely, meaning they won't be offering anything comparable to our 3Node anytime soon.* Our 3Node is a general purpose computer that acts as  a low-level provider for IT capacity.
+It is booted with our unique operating system Zero-OS and enables even people without technical skills to participate.
+We’re collaborating with certified hardware partners and plan to extend our reach in the near future to allow even more people to join the ThreeFold Grid.

 ## Tokenomics and incentive models